 Global Governance Futures

-Launched in 2009, the Global Governance Futures program, or GGF, laid a foundation for our work on Rising Powers and Global Governance, and has become a prime example of our approach to building strategic communities.
-GGF was initially developed by Thorsten Benner, Björn Conrad, Johannes Gabriel and Joel Sandhu.
-In its current form, GGF brings together young professionals from Germany, China, Japan, India and the US to look ahead 10 years and recommend ways to address global challenges.
+Launched in 2009, the Global Governance Futures program, or GGF, laid a foundation for our work on Rising Powers and Global Governance (now Global Order), and has become a prime example of our approach to building strategic communities.
+GGF was initially developed by Thorsten Benner, Björn Conrad, Johannes Gabriel, and Joel Sandhu.
+In its current form, GGF brings together young professionals from Brazil, China, France, Germany, India, Indonesia, Japan, South Africa, and the United States to look ahead 10 years and recommend ways to address global challenges.
 Supported by the Robert Bosch Foundation and initially co-funded by the Transatlantic Program of the German government, GGF draws on a steering committee and a group of academic and think tank partners based in each of the five program countries.

 A unique feature of the project is the GGF method, a custom set of trend analysis and scenario-building tools that helps the GGF fellows to combine their knowledge and cultural perspectives with their own normative convictions about desirable roles for and instruments of global governance.
 Based on the experience and expertise developed through GGF, we have begun to use similar tools for thinking in a structured and strategic way about the future in other projects.